Left Behind: Research Highlights Immigrant Hardships During COVID

 “This community was ignored and left to survive on their own during one of the worst catastrophes the world has seen in years,” said Tamayo, a sociology and government joint major and a French minor.

-The Cooperman College Scholar assessed the economic effects of COVID-19 on immigrants in Lancaster under the tutelage of Stephanie McNulty, professor of government.
+The Cooperman College Scholar assessed the economic effects of COVID-19 on immigrants in Lancaster under the tutelage of Stephanie McNulty, associate professor of government.

 “I had recently gotten funding for this project through the Center for Sustained Engagement with Lancaster and asked Yuliana to work on it with me.
 She is a talented student and is fluent in Spanish.
 She seemed like the perfect person for the project,” McNulty said.

-Tamayo spent her summer gathering interviews and data about the effects of coronavirus on immigrants, especially undocumented immigrants.
+Tamayo spent her summer gathering interviews and data about the effects of coronavirus on immigrants, specially undocumented immigrants.
 The study is part of a collaboration between F&M and Church World Services, a nonprofit agency serving the refugee and immigrant communities of Central Pennsylvania.